 25. Cozy living room

-Creating a cozy living room that is gender-neutral involves layering soft textures and using warm, inviting lighting to create a sense of of relying on traditionally feminine or masculine colors, focus on a palette of warm neutrals like oatmeal, chocolate brown, and soft plenty of pillows, thick knit throws, and a plush area rug to encourage relaxation.
-Soft, ambient lighting from floor lamps and candles can make the room feel intimate and design is all about prioritizing comfort and emotional well-being, making it a perfect place for anyone to unwind after a long day in a space that feels like a hug.
+Creating a cozy living room that is gender-neutral involves layering soft textures and using warm, inviting lighting to create a sense of sanctuary.
+Instead of relying on traditionally feminine or masculine colors, focus on a palette of warm neutrals like oatmeal, chocolate brown, and soft charcoal.
+Incorporate plenty of pillows, thick knit throws, and a plush area rug to encourage relaxation.
+Soft, ambient lighting from floor lamps and candles can make the room feel intimate and calm.
+This design is all about prioritizing comfort and emotional well-being, making it a perfect place for anyone to unwind after a long day in a space that feels like a hug.

 26. Formal living room